-"Civil War" is the kind of superhero movie that's only possible after years of steady world-building and character development.
+'Civil War' is the kind of superhero movie that's only possible after years of steady world-building and character development.
 We saw the Avengers at their best in Phases 1 and 2.
-This film chronicles what happens when the dream dies and close comrades become bitter rivals.
-This film boasts some of the most memorable action scenes of any MCU movie, but it's really all about the fractured bromance between Captain America and iron Man.
+But this film chronicles what happens when the dream dies and close comrades become bitter rivals.
+This film boasts some of the most memorable action scenes of any MCU movie, but it's really all about the fractured bromance between Captain America and Iron Man.

-"Winter Soldier" proved to be the perfect Marvel movie for its time, combining the optimism and idealism of its predecessor with a newfound sense of paranoia and political intrigue.
+'Winter Soldier' proved to be the perfect Marvel movie for its time, combining the optimism and idealism of its predecessor with a newfound sense of paranoia and political intrigue.
 The Hydra conspiracy makes for a compelling narrative throughline, and the dynamic between Chris Evans' Cap and Sebastian Stan's corrupted Bucky Barnes gives the movie all the emotional weight fans could ask for.
 This sequel also had and continues to have a profound impact on the larger MCU.
-Without this movie, "Agents of SHIELD" might never have gotten good.

-If you are a big Marvel fan, and you want to have a movie marathon, here is how you can watch the Marvel movies in story order.
+If you are a big Marvel fan, and you want to have a movie marathon, here is how you can watch the Marvel movies in chronological order.